Conditions of enrolment

 - ordinary bedrooms are noted on the enrolment separately

-- pricing for all enrolled dwellings is according to the SDA Price Guide
+- pricing for all enrolled dwellings is according to the Pricing Arrangements for SDA

 - entrance points and doors must comply with the SDA Design Standard or Minimum Requirements

 - all areas of a dwelling that aren’t bedrooms or private bathrooms (such as en suites) are shared areas that need to comply with SDA Design standard or Minimum Requirements.

 If an application includes non-compliant bedrooms, providers also need to submit: